 Remember you won’t have to pay any excess at all if you don’t need to make a claim during the yearly term of your policy.

-Excess protection is more commonly available when you hire a car, as these the excesses charged by hire companies can typically be very costly.
+Excess insurance is more commonly available when you hire a car, as the excess amounts charged by hire companies can be very costly.
 By purchasing car excess insurance you can avoid any unwelcome additional costs.

 A word of warning: excess insurance only pays out if your car insurance pays out for a claim.
 That means the claim must worth more than your excess.
 There would be no pay out if you choose an excess of £750 and the claim costs less than that.

 There are two main types of excess insurance: